mmalenta/docker_tutorial/README.md

     a repository.
 Not removing intermediate products properly can also have important security implications.
-Any potential files containing login details or other sensitive information that are added into the image and not removed in the same layer, can then be viewed by anyone having an access to the image.
+Any potential files containing login details or other sensitive information that are added into the image and not removed in the same layer, can then be viewed by anyone having access to the image.
 In such a situation, an improperly built image can not only make the development more cumbersome, but can potentially compromise multiple systems.

     **Exercise (3 minutes):** based on what we have learned about layers so far, could you think of an easy way of ensuring that the package is **actually** removed?
 When you have the answer, compare it with the `Dockerfile.03`.
-    **Extra:** what are advantegs and disadvantages of such a solution?
+    **Extra:** what are the advantages and disadvantages of such a solution?

 ## 3.3 Reducing the size of images